SASHA-PAIS/A-Flask-web-app-for-inventory-management/README.md

 You can edit a location or product name if the new name is not empty or is not already present in the system.

 You can also increase the quantity of the product, but not decrease it.
-When this happens, the product quantity gets updated with the new quantity in the products table.
-Also, the unallocated quantity of that product also increases by the difference of the old product quantity and the new product quantity.
+When this happens, the product quantity gets updated with the new quantity in the _products_ table.
+The unallocated quantity of that product also increases by the difference of the old product quantity and the new product quantity.

 ![](docs/vid3.gif)